Childers CP-10 White Mastic

 VI-CRYL CP-10 weather barrier coating is a tough, durable, and fire-resistive water based mastic for most types of thermal insulation and finishing/insulating cements.
 It is very thixotropic - it looks heavy but spreads easily.
 This thermal mastic is outdoor rated and U.V. resistant.

 Childers CP-10 weather barrier coating is unsurpassed for the mechanical protection and weatherproofing of thermal insulations both outdoors and indoors, in hot, cold, and dual-temperature service.
 However, since it is a ‘breathing’ water-based mastic (vapors under pressure will pass through it) it should only be used over insulations in low temperature, or dual-temperature service when the insulations themselves are vapor barriers (Fiberglass Pipe's ASJ paper is a vapor barrier).
-VI-CRYL CP-10 has also found use throughout the thermal insulation industry as a coating used over closed cell polyethylene and polyurethane foam insulations.
+VI-CRYL CP-10 water-based mastic has also found use throughout the thermal insulation industry as a coating used over closed cell polyethylene and polyurethane foam insulations.

 * CP-11 can be painted on with a chip paint brush while CP-10 is applied with a trowel

 I have used this item for various insulation work.

 I normally used a putty knife and had good results

 After using the rewettable fiberglass cloth to encapsulate the asbestos insulation on my heat pipes, I applied this mastic for extra protection.
 As another viewer indicated, it is easiest to apply by hand after putting on latex gloves.
 I didn't bother with the brush since I was able to smooth it by hand, smoothing toward the area that had not yet been coated.
 It comes out quite smooth if you are careful.